Kenyatta follows father to win Kenya's top job

-NAIROBI Kenya's president-elect Uhuru Kenyatta, the wealthy son of the country's independence hero, brushed off international charges of crimes against humanity to present himself as a statesman with the economic skills to help ordinary citizens.
+NAIROBI The wealthy son of Kenya's independence hero and now president-elect, Uhuru Kenyatta brushed off international charges of crimes against humanity to present himself as a statesman with the economic skills to help ordinary Kenyans.

-Backed by voters from Kenya's biggest tribe, the Kikuyu, in a nation where ethnic loyalties trump ideology at the ballot box, the 51-year-old listed as Kenya's richest man had his win confirmed by the Supreme Court on Saturday after a legal challenge.
+Backed by voters from Kenya's biggest tribe, the Kikuyu, in a nation where ethnic loyalties tend to trump ideology at the ballot box, the 51-year-old who is listed as Kenya's richest man won a presidential election by a tiny margin.

-Prime Minister Raila Odinga raised a case saying the vote was riddled with illegalities.
-But the court threw out the challenge, saying Kenyatta's election was valid.
+Kenyatta - hailed as "njamba", or warrior, by his supporters - fought a slick and well-funded campaign to edge above the 50 percent-mark needed to win outright by about 8,400 votes out of more than 12.3 million cast.

-Kenyatta - who is hailed as "jaba", or warrior, by his supporters - fought a slick and well-funded campaign to edge above the 50 percent-mark needed to win outright by a little more than 8,000 votes out of more than 12.3 million cast.
+But battling for the post his father held after Kenya's independence from the British in 1963 may have been the easy part and the U.S.-educated Kenyatta's biggest challenges may emerge once in office.

-But battling for the post his father held after Kenya's independence from the British in 1963 may have been the easy part.
-The U.S.-educated Kenyatta's biggest challenges may emerge once he moves into State House, the president's residence that is a short walk from his Nairobi home.
+Moving into State House, the president's residence that is a short walk from his home in Nairobi, may not be straightforward as his win has been challenged by his main rival, Prime Minister Raila Odinga, possibly leading to legal suits.

 Even before the vote, Kenya's Western donors indicated a Kenyatta presidency would complicate diplomatic ties because he and his running mate, William Ruto, are both charged by the International Criminal Court (ICC) over their alleged role in the tribal blood-letting after the last election in 2007.